dradtke/blog/content/post/gtk-giphy.md

 GNOME API's are actually fairly pleasant to work with.

-If you'd like, this entire application can be written in pure C (as opposed to the Qt framework which requires C++), but another benefit to targeting GNOME technologies is that it comes with its own C#-inspired language that compiles to C, meaning you get the speed of an application written in C with the convenience of one written in Python (or nearly, at least).
+If you'd like, this entire application can be written in pure C (as opposed to the Qt framework which requires C++), but another benefit of targeting GNOME technologies is that it has its own C#-inspired language that compiles to C: Vala.
+As a result, applications written in Vala are just as fast as ones written in C, but you get a language whose usability is on par with Python.

 ## Running the Examples